redrussianarmy/paragraph-shortener/README.md

 # paragraph-shortener
-It shortens the paragraph according to the given keywords
+Shortens the paragraph depending on to given keywords